KonstantinQuant/bsoptionpricing-cpp/README.md

 This project features a Black-Scholes-Merton Option Pricing Application for European as well as Perpetual American Options

+## Note:
+Most of design decisions and best practices can be found inline in the code comments.
+The output.txt files for each group feature an exact analysis and document my design decisions.
+Most important code is in the Common.h files, an the respective Options class definitions:
+1. PlainEuropeanOption.h
+2. PlainEuropeanOption.cpp
+3. PerpetualAmericanOption.h
+4. PerpetualAmericanOption.cpp

 ## GroupA Overview:
 - BSM call and put pricing for European Options, with tests.
 - Put-call parity.